MaxEdwards20/Dune-Snake/README.md

 ## In Progress

-- [ ] MAX: Decide how to build the snake.
-Tons of entities?
-Or one entity with a list of positions?
+- [ ] Max: Setup Snake Movement in the screen
 - [ ] Satchel: Pick head, body, and tail texture for the sandworm

 ## Items to Develop

-- [ ] Pick head, body, and tail texture for the sandworm - Satchel
 - [ ] Animated Sprite for the spice - Satchel
 - [ ] Collision detection.
 Know whether we hit spice or another sandworm
 - [ ] Map generation